noegroup/bgflow/api_whitepaper.md

         raise NotImplementedError()

     def energy(self, state):
-        # compute the energy / unnormalized log prob for the state
+        # compute the energy / unnormed log prob for the state
         # if a log probability is given and tractable, we can just
         # use this. otherwise should be overrideen by child class
         return self._log_prob(state)